13luiscabral13/SDLE/docs/Design.md

 - `ZeroMQ`, for high-performance asynchronous messaging;
 - `UUID`, for the generation of unique identifiers across the entire system;
-- `Async Mutex`, to inhibit issues of concurrency between threads;
+- `Async Mutex`, to inhibit issues of concurrency and deadlocks between threads;

 ## 2. Local First

 The primary focus initially is to attain a `Local First` [1] behavior.
 To achieve this, persisting data from recognized lists is crucial.
-In the initial phase, the web application checks for the existence of a local database:
+In the initial phase, the client app checks for the existence of a local database:

 - If present, loads its content (lists and items);
 - If absent, creates an empty database following the predefined schema presented in [Figure 1];